Our first challenge was from lens based artist Mario Cerroni.

 12"h x 9"w, graphite pencil on rice paper, Stabilo Woody crayons, mounted on a birch wood cradled panel

-This art challenge from photographer Mario Cerroni, gave me the opportunity to try out some new materials.
+This art challenge from our lens based artist, Mario Cerroni, gave me the opportunity to try out some new materials.
 This floral piece is created with Stabilo Woody crayons, graphite pencil and plenty of water on the textured side of rice paper.
 The unpredictability of the media enhanced my depiction of nature's "personality".

 40"h x 30"w, acrylic on canvas